JRequest/JRequest.Net/README.md

 * Supports HTTP and FTP web requests.
 * Allows Request chaining (explained).
 * Converts XML responses to JSON or JSON to XML.
-* Very lightweight and simple to use.
+* Lightweight and simple to use.
-* Built in .NET Standard 2.0
+* can be referenced from all .NET implementations, such as .NET Framework, .NET Core and Xamarin.

 ## Getting Started